peteris-racinskis/AA_MD/README.md

 ## Fourier
 Fourier transform and low pass filter on a grayscale version of the image.
 Default image - flower.jpg, inclued.
 Saves the grayscale version, fourier transform, filtered transform, inverse of the transform and inverse of the filtered transform in the fourier/ directory.
+Press any key to terminate execution.

 Takes optional arguments - filename, filter radius, "fast".
 When running with the "fast" argument, OpenCV's implementation of FFT is used, which is around 30 times faster for the example image.
 Otherwise a straightforward implementation of the DFT algorithm (using matrix multiplication) written by me is used.
 The lowpass filter is a simple radial distance threshold mask applied to the transform.